Monday, October 29, 2007

 In partnership, these three organizations aim to stimulate the achievement of social goals – empowerment, asset creation, leadership development, capacity building, and property rights for women – through projects in the areas of economic well-being, education and health.
 Taken together, these projects constitute a holistic approach to helping women in rural areas – one that combines economic activity with the educational tools and health care that are necessary for leading a productive life.

 There is room for a Service Corps Fellow to contribute to MSS’ livelihoods and education projects.
-Some of these include uplifting the lives of rural poor women and empowering them through banking services, making farmers strategically plan and manage farming activities and wisely market their products, a program to boost girls’ attendance in school,
+Some of these include uplifting the lives of rural poor women and empowering them through banking services, making farmers strategically plan and manage farming activities and wisely market their products, a program to boost girls’ attendance in school, establishing partnerships with commercial banks, and creating a newsletter.

 Sounds pretty exciting!
 I'm really happy with my placement and can't wait to see how I'll be involved in their work.